Assembly relationships

 As you design an assembly with moving components, simulating motion is an important part of the prototyping process.

-In Fusion, joints reduce the complexity of component relationships by helping you focus on what components can do, instead of what they can’t.
+In Fusion, assembly relationships reduce the complexity of component relationships by helping you focus on what components can do, instead of what they can’t.
 This differs from other approaches like constraints or mates, which lock down available degrees of freedom (DOF) to limit motion.
 This requires you to understand the basic physics and math involved to ensure the components in an assembly move the way you intend.

 In contrast, joints define motion between components, and only leave the required degrees of freedom open to create that motion.
 This reduces the need to understand the physics, and creates an understanding between the motion and the result.